FIBA holds draws for Olympic basketball tournaments - WHIZ News

 “It’s exciting to learn more about the Olympic schedule and who our preliminary round opponents will be in Tokyo,” U.S. men’s coach Gregg Popovich said.
 “The three Olympic preliminary groups appear well balanced, and there are a good number of teams who have legitimate shots at the gold medal in Tokyo.”

 The U.S. men are seeking a fourth consecutive gold medal.
-The Tokyo Games begin July 23, one day after the NBA says is the last possible date for this season’s NBA Finals.
-USA Basketball will have NBA players available for its team, though the roster won’t likely be finalized until June at the earliest and will undoubtedly hinge on how deep some players like LeBron James go into the postseason.
+The Tokyo Games open July 23, one day after the NBA says is the last possible date for this season’s NBA Finals.
+USA Basketball’s roster won’t likely be finalized until June at the earliest and will undoubtedly hinge on how deep some players like LeBron James go into the postseason.

-The games were scheduled from last year, becoming the first Olympics to be postponed, and the ongoing coronavirus pandemic has prompted some to suggest they will not — or even should not — happen this summer either.
+The games were rescheduled from last year and the ongoing coronavirus pandemic has prompted some to suggest they will not — or should not — happen this summer either.

 “Our collaboration with the NBA and the World Health Organization will ensure that the latest know-how is used for the protection of basketball players, being constantly shared with the IOC and Tokyo organizers,” FIBA secretary general Andreas Zagklis said.